Gruveo/sdk-examples-android-kotlin/README.md

 Usage
 -----
-You can launch a demo Gruveo call screen with the following snippet
+The snippet below showcases launching a Gruveo call screen using the `demo` client ID that limits all calls to 5 minutes.
+The snippet uses a token signing endpoint provided by us; you will need your own server-side signing implementation in production.

 ```
 private val SIGNER_URL = "https://api-demo.gruveo.com/signer"